aabhaasvineetmallik/sorting_scripts/README.md

     - $ ./name-of-the-script-file

 On a Linux system you may also copy these scripts to /usr/local/bin/ and rename them if you like.
 This will make them accessible as commands at the terminal prompt (the name of the script in /usr/local/bin/ will serve as the command name), and you will not have to copy the script everytime to the folder you want to use them in.

+* **script_rename_hardlinks_by_master_list.bat**
+  * Its an self executable file, can only be used in Windows currently.
+  * Place this file or its hardlink in the reference directory (The folder in which all the file with reference names are located).
+Click on the file or right click or open it to execute.